Prototype-X/Zabbix-Network-Weathermap/README.md

 * Copy /template/userparemeter_weathermap.conf to /etc/zabbix/zabbix_agentd.d/ and reload zabbix-agent
 * Import template /template/weathermap.xml to zabbix
-* Add Template Weathermap to host (for example use host zabbix server)
+* Add Template Weathermap to host where use zabbix agent (for example use host zabbix server)
 * Create new user with permissions Zabbix Admin
 * User must have read-only or read-write access to hosts and hosts groups present in map
 * Go to Zabbix -> Configuration -> Template Weathermap -> Macros: